monyratha/ip-location-lookup-tool/README.md

    ```bash
    pip install -r requirements.txt
    ```
+   *PyMySQL* is required for the optional MySQL table processing feature.
+If you don't need that feature you can skip installing it.
 3. Copy the sample environment file and adjust values if needed:
    ```bash
    cp .env.example .env